opendcs/opendcs/docs/source/legacy-resevap-computation.rst

 a\  - \ b*\Bigl( 1.0 - \Bigl| cos\bigl(c*(lat - d) \bigr) \Bigr|\Bigr) & \text{otherwise}
 \end{matrix} \right.\ `

-Table 10, Table 11, Table 12, Table 13 provide the coefficients for computing
-the cloud heights in the absence of observations.
+Table 10, Table 11, Table 12, and Table 13 provide the coefficients for computing the cloud heights in the absence of observations.

 .. _Table 10: